 In general, either a static or dynamic, single-terminal BAP is considered.
 The static case assumes all vessels are in the port before the berths become available.
-This turns the problem into an assignment problem and makes it solvable in polynomial time with the Hungarian method [Papadimitriou & Steiglitz, 1982].
+This turns the problem into an assignment problem and makes it solvable in polynomial time with the Hungarian method [4].
 This method assigns jobs to machines by sequentially computing shortest paths until each job is assigned to a machine.

 In the dynamic case vessels arrive while work is in progress.
 In addition, a discrete and a continuous, single-terminal BAP is discussed.
 In the discrete case, the terminal is divided into a finite set of segments.
 A vessel can only berth at one (or more) of these segments, which means that the length of the vessels is not (or partly) taken into consideration.
-The problem can then be modeled as a parallel machine scheduling problem [Pinedo, 1995], where each vessel is a job and the berth is the machine.
+The problem can then be modeled as a parallel machine scheduling problem [5], where each vessel is a job and the berth is the machine.
 In the continuous case, vessels can berth anywhere along the terminal.
-The discrete as well as the continuous case have been proven to be NP-hard [Garey & Johnson, 1979].
+The discrete as well as the continuous case have been proven to be NP-hard [6].

-[Park & Kim, 2003] consider the static, single-terminal BAP and the quay crane assignment within one terminal simultaneously by using a two-phase solution procedure.
+[7] consider the static, single-terminal BAP and the quay crane assignment within one terminal simultaneously by using a two-phase solution procedure.
 The first phase determines the scheduling and allocation of the vessels as well as the number of quay cranes assigned to each vessel.
 They assume a vessel's handling time to be inversely proportional to the number of quay cranes assigned to that vessel.
 In the second phase, a detailed schedule for each quay crane is constructed.

-[Imai et al., 2001] investigate the dynamic, single-terminal BAP in a container port and develop a heuristic procedure dependent on the relaxation of the static, single-terminal BAP.
+[8] investigate the dynamic, single-terminal BAP in a container port and develop a heuristic procedure dependent on the relaxation of the static, single-terminal BAP.
 They show that the dynamic case is easy to solve as long as it is closely related to the static one, which means that most of the vessels are already in the port before the berths become available.
-[Imai et al., 2005] propose a heuristic for the dynamic, single-terminal BAP and compare results of the discrete and continuous case.
+[9] propose a heuristic for the dynamic, single-terminal BAP and compare results of the discrete and continuous case.

-[Li et al., 1998] solve different variations of the discrete, single-terminal BAP with the First Fit Decreasing Heuristic.
+[10] solve different variations of the discrete, single-terminal BAP with the First Fit Decreasing Heuristic.
 Their results show that the heuristic is effective in obtaining near-optimal solutions.
-A nonlinear integer program and a genetic algorithm for a different perspective on the single-terminal BAP are proposed in [Nishimura et al., 2001].
+A nonlinear integer program and a genetic algorithm for a different perspective on the single-terminal BAP are proposed in [II].
 They consider berth segments where, dependent on their lengths, at most two vessels can berth simultaneously.
 Furthermore, additional constraints relative to the water depths at the different berths are included.
-[Hansen et al., 2007] study the discrete, single-terminal BAP, which subsumes as particular cases the single-terminal BAP with priorities, the dynamic, single-terminal BAP and the static single-terminal BAP.
+[I2] study the discrete, single-terminal BAP, which subsumes as particular cases the single-terminal BAP with priorities, the dynamic, single-terminal BAP and the static single-terminal BAP.
 In addition both handling time as well as handling costs are dependent on the berth position.
 A variable neighborhood search heuristic is presented and shown to outperform three other heuristics.